Nemrik 9: Material culture

+Fauna

 Faunal analysis was carried out by A. Lasota-Moskalewska and found relatively few remains from domestic sheep, goats, pigs and cattle.
 Other bones found included various antelope, jackal, deer, boar, badger, and horse.
 Some snail shells were found that were also considered to be a food source.
 There was also evidence of panther and Indian buffalo.
 Plant remains at the site were floated by Mark Nesbitt and indicated evidence for bitter vetch, pea and lentil, the domestication of which was not determined.
 The site was well situated between the two terrain types of grassy steppe and forest and is considered of key importance for research into village structures in the Pre-Pottery Neolithic A stage.